Squirrel/Squirrel.Windows/README.md

 * **Updating** is in the background, doesn't interrupt the user, and does not require a reboot.

 Refer to our full list of goals for [integrating, packaging, distributing, installing, and updating](docs/goals.md).

+¹: _Google actually open source Chrome's update mechanism in a project called [Omaha](https://github.com/google/omaha).
+Compared to Squirrel, Omaha is more powerful but also harder to use._

 ## Documentation